 Since the reign of King George III, Dents has been crafting and creating the world’s finest gloves.
 The company was founded in 1777, in Worcester, by John Dent.

 The Dents Museum was originally established in the previous Dents premises on Fairfield Road in Warminster, in 1986.
 The Dents Museum collection includes many examples of gloves from the 16th, 17th, 18th and 19th centuries, right through to the present day.
 In addition, we have a collection of antique specialised sewing machines, glove making tools, and a wealth of photographs and documents dating back to the 1890’s.

-We have begun a project to organise, catalogue and pack and display the collection under the direction of Sarah, our Museum Curator.
+We have begun a project to organise, catalogue and pack and display the collection under the direction of Gillian, our Museum Curator.
 Below is a selection of gloves from our collection.

 4 single Jubilee Gloves to Commemorate Queen Victoria’s Diamond Jubilee c1897.